gbtami/pychess-variants/static/docs/tr/faq.md

 *I found a bug!
 Where do I report it?*

 Ultimately it needs to be filed in Github issue tracker.
-Ideally, try to find a way to reproduce this bug in your description (if necessary, include the browser and OS).
+However, note that issues that provide little value compared to the required effort may be closed.
+Before creating an issue, make sure that:

+1. You list the steps to reproduce the problem to show that other users may experience it as well, if the issue is not self-descriptive.
+2. Search to make sure it isn't a duplicate.
+[The advanced search syntax](https://help.github.com/articles/searching-issues/) may come in handy.
+3. It is not a trivial problem or demand unrealistic dev time to fix.

 If you're not on Github, you can also mention it on Discord, and someone can file it.

 ## Variants